-U.S. troops in Syria came under fire from Turkish positions: Pentagon
+U.S. troops in Syria came under fire from Turkish positions -Pentagon

 “The explosion occurred within a few hundred meters of a location outside the Security Mechanism zone and in an area known by the Turks to have U.S. forces present,” Navy Captain Brook DeWalt, a Pentagon spokesman, said in a statement.

-DeWalt said that all U.S. troops were accounted for after the incident near Kobane, Syria late on Friday.
+DeWalt said that all U.S. troops were accounted for after the incident near Kobane, Syria, late on Friday.

+U.S. troops have not withdrawn from Kobane, he said.
+A U.S. official, speaking on the condition anonymity, said a small number of U.S. troops had moved away from the outpost temporarily after the artillery fire, but are still in the general area and expect to be back.

 Turkey’s Defense Ministry said it had taken all measures to ensure that no U.S. base was damaged while it responded to harassment fire that originated near a U.S. base close to Kobane.